 Financial standing does play a role in custody determination, however not as logic might initially dictate.
 If a parent’s finances prevent them from securing proper housing, then this is more strongly considered.
 However, it is not uncommon for parents who are not the better of the two in terms of financial standing to still be granted custody, along with a child support order for the non-custodial parent to help make ends meet.

 Home environment plays a huge role in determining custody.
 If one home is completely not conducive to raising a child (i.e. loaded weapons laying unsecured everywhere, constantly messy and unhealthy surroundings, or stress and chaos running rampant), the court will likely grant the other parent custody.
 More often than not, however, the court must determine which home environment is better when neither of them are bad.

 The court is going to be strongly inclined to award custody to a parent who demonstrates emotional and mental stability as opposed to one who, say, has severe anger issues or who has been shown to be unfit through testimony.
 This can include a parent’s willingness to foster the child’s relationship with the other parent—if one parent appears to be attempting to sabotage the other’s visitation with their children, then the court will likely look down heavily upon that and possibly even award custody to the other parent.

 Having a skilled attorney on your side throughout the child custody determination process can significantly improve your chances of a satisfactory outcome.

-At Friedman & Friedman, Attorneys at Law, we strive to help our clients through their case with top-tier service and experienced legal knowledge.
+At Friedman & Friedman PLLC, Attorneys at Law, we strive to help our clients through their case with top-tier service and experienced legal knowledge.
 We can help guide you through the stressful and emotionally-draining divorce process and help you reach the next chapter of your life with confidence.